onyilam/forty-jekyll-theme/about.md

 About 關於

 I am a computational social scientist at Pew Research Center, where I use data to derive insights and understand social phenomenons.
-Before that, I studied Economics in the always perfect San Diego.
+Before that, I studied Economics in San Diego.

 And here is a urban dictionary definiton of <a href = "https://www.urbandictionary.com/define.php?term=onyi"> onyi </a>